 Auto insurance or home insurance: who covers the theft of items from your car?

-A few years ago, two people entered my boyfriend’s car and stole everything inside.
+A few years ago, two people broke into my boyfriend’s car and stole everything inside.

-The theft took place in the driveway of my suburban home, where we have security cameras installed.
-But having all this information on hand does not mean any of the stolen items will be recovered.
+The theft happened right in the driveway of my suburban home, even though we had security cameras.
+But having video footage and all the information in the world doesn’t guarantee that stolen items will be recovered.

-If you’re ever the victim of a crime where your personal property is stolen from your car, here’s what you need to know and what you need to do.
+If you ever fall victim to a crime where your personal property is stolen from your car, here’s what you need to know and what you need to do.

 Keep calm and call the police

-Even if no one was hurt and your car was left intact, the theft of items from your car is still a crime.
-Report it.
-Especially if you intend on making a claim with your insurance provider.
-The incident needs to be on record.
+Even if no one was hurt and your car was left intact, the theft of items from your car is still a crime and should be reported.
+If you plan to make an insurance claim, the incident needs to be on record.

-So, the first step after discovering a theft from your car is to call the police immediately and, if safe and possible, do so from the scene of the crime.
+So, the first step after discovering a theft from your car is to call the police immediately.
+If it's safe, do so from the scene of the crime.

-John Bordignon, a spokesperson and communications strategist for Desjardins Insurance, says time is of the essence when it comes to property theft.
+A spokesperson and communications supervisor for Honda Canada Inc, John Bordignon, says time is of the essence when it comes to property theft.

 “Call the police and report [the theft] as soon as possible,” Bordignon advises.
 “And then let your insurance company know about the situation and your loss of property.
 You can then begin the claims process immediately, if you choose to.”

-A police officer may come to collect a detailed in-person statement.
+- In-person statement: A police officer may come to collect a detailed statement.
 Expect to be asked the following:

-Can any of the stolen items be tracked? (ex.
-Your iPhone via the Find iPhone app)
+- Can any of the stolen items be tracked (e.g., your iPhone via the Find iPhone app)?

 A detective may contact you to follow up.
-In my boyfriend’s case, a detective followed up a week later to get a copy of the camera footage.
+For example, in my boyfriend’s case, a detective followed up a week later to get a copy of the camera footage.

 It takes a home insurance policy to protect your property